varuncode01/DeepLearning1/README.md

-This repo if for ideathon's codes and files
+This repo is for ideathon's codes and files